Kotter's 8 step change model that actually works

 A study of 134 employees at a mining company found that over 75% agreed that Kotter’s 8th step of anchoring change in the culture was instrumental to making change stick, resulting in a greater than 75% increase in productivity.
 (Laig & Abocejo, 2021)

-Kotter’s model provides a clear roadmap for leading change by focusing on the two key elements – people and processes.
-On the people side, the model emphasizes:
+Kotter’s model works on two fronts - people and processes.
+On the people side, you need to:

-• Making people see the need for change by creating a sense of urgency
+• Make people see the need for change by creating urgency

-• Getting people to feel motivated to change by engaging hearts, not just minds
+• Make people feel motivated by engaging hearts, not just minds

-• Enabling people to change how they work to achieve the vision
+• Enable people to change how they work to achieve the vision

-On the process side, Kotter stresses that new processes and behaviors must become embedded as the new norm to make change stick.
-However, people naturally like the status quo, so getting them to adopt new ways of working isn’t easy.
+New processes and behaviors have to become the new norm.
+But people like the status quo.
+Getting them to adopt new ways of working is genuinely hard.

 Tip

 Use workflow management software to digitize and automate your new processes.
-This makes it easier to implement and sustain process changes without relying on people to manually follow new procedures.
-Employees complete tasks through the system, which guides them through the proper steps.
+This way, you’re not relying on people to manually follow new procedures from memory.
+The system guides them through the proper steps every single time.

 With Tallyfy, you can:

-• Streamline its sales approach to improve efficiency
+• Streamlined their sales approach to cut waste

 • 44% increase in revenue